engrit-illinois/Compare-AssignmentRevisions/README.md

 - `AppRev1`: Source #10.
 The revision of the app, as stored by the applicaiton object.
 - `AppRev2`: Source #10.
 The revision is stored in the application object in two places, so I'm capturing both.
 However I've never seen an instance where these two differ within the same application object.
 - `RevsMatch`: Calculated.
 If all 5 revisions (above) match, the value is `yes`.
 If they don't, the value is `MISMATCH!`.
 This field is the raison d'etre for this script.
+- `MismatchReasons`: Calculated.
+A concatenated array of string messages which try to provide some insight about mismatches, based on the nature of the mismatch.
 - `ModelsMatch`: Calculated.
 If all 5 ModelNames (below) match, the value is `yes`.
 If they don't, the value is `MISMATCH!`.
 - `AsModel1`: Source #6.
 The `ModelName` of the app, as stored by the assignment.
 - `AsModel2`: Source #6.
 The `ModelName` is stored in the assignment in two places, so I'm capturing both.
 However I've never seen an instance where these two differ within the same assignment.